ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 When working on the subtitles we stumbled upon many useful resources ranging from quick tips and best practices to full guide describing the process of same-language subtitling for videos.
 They helped us ease our process and hope they will help you as well if you want to join the subtitling adventure:

-* A blogpost on Amara's blog with [7 tips for subtitling videos](https://blog.amara.org/2011/08/09/best-practices-for-subtitling-videos/),
+* A blog post on Amara's blog with [7 tips for subtitling videos](https://blog.amara.org/2011/08/09/best-practices-for-subtitling-videos/),
 * A very short summary of [standard closed captioning guidelines](https://www.capitalcaptions.com/services/closed-captioning-services/closed-captioning-guidelines/) by Capital Captions,
-* The longer [Transcription Guidelines for Captioning](https://support.automaticsync.com/hc/en-us/articles/202355665-Transcription-Guidelines-for-Captioning) by CaptionSync, but they mostly refered to movie captioning,
+* The longer [Transcription Guidelines for Captioning](https://support.automaticsync.com/hc/en-us/articles/202355665-Transcription-Guidelines-for-Captioning) by CaptionSync, but they mostly referred to movie captioning,
 * The exhaustive [BBC Subtitle Guidelines](https://bbc.github.io/subtitle-guidelines/) which describe the process and rules to best subtitle videos, it's freely available on GitHub.